“Nobody Died At Sandy Hook”

 “The final report does not even include the names, ages, or sex of the alleged shooting victims.
 There was no actual identification of any of the dead.” pg.
 58

-This is only true of the minor victims, for what I would have assumed are very obvious reasons.
-But adult victims were identified.
-If you need proof, simply download CFS_1200704597.zip from the final report and open up file 00030920.pdf.
-Again, the pages featuring minors are redacted, but information about the adult victims can be found on pages 14, 16, 17, 39, 40, 42, 71, 72, 75, 108, 110, 112, 113, 115, 117, 118, 119, and 133.
-That’s eighteen pages worth of material that Lee says does not exist, and that’s only one document:
+This applies only to minor victims, for what should be obvious reasons.
+Adult victims, however, were identified.
+If proof is needed, just download CFS_1200704597.zip from the final report and open 00030920.pdf.
+The sections on minors are redacted, but details about the adult victims are clear on pages 14, 16, 17, 39, 40, 42, 71, 72, 75, 108, 110, 112, 113, 115, 117, 118, 119, and 133.
+That’s eighteen pages of material that Lee claims doesn’t exist— and that’s just one document:

 “This pattern of deceit extended to the Newtown Clerk’s secret arrangements with the state legislature to avoid releasing death certificates to the public, attempts to withhold the 911 calls, and gag orders that were imposed on those responsible for tearing down the school building itself.” pg.
 59